doogiecode/secret-hitler-double-agent/rules.md

 Dead players are removed from the game and may not speak, vote, or run for office.

 The Double Agent may not carry out a Traitor Assassination.

+There is a period during each game round when a Fascist Traitor Assassination is forbidden: from after a government's President touches the policy deck until any resulting Presidential Powers are used.
+(If a Liberal policy is passed, the off-limits period ends once the policy is on the board.)

 ## Investigating the Double Agent
 When a player uses the Investigate Loyalty Presidential Power, the Double Agent behaves this way under investigation: